 SONOGRAPHERS AND OTHER NONPHYSICIANS WHO PERFORM ULTRASOUND EXAMINATIONS

-Qualified sonographers and other nonphysicians who perform ultrasound examinations (hereto referred to as sonographers) will be responsible for those tasks specified by the physician director of ultrasound and the chief sonographer.
+Qualified sonographers and other nonphysicians who perform ultrasound examinations (hereto referred to as sonographers) will be responsible for those tasks specified by the physician director of ultrasound.
 Sonographers must have appropriate training for the performance of the sonographic examinations they perform.
 Requirements for sonographers and other nonphysicians who perform ultrasound examinations are as follows:

-All sonographers must be certified in the specialty or specialties for which the practice seeks accreditation or must become certified before reaccreditation.
-A sonographer required to become certified in multiple specialties must obtain a minimum of 1 additional specialty per accreditation cycle.
+All sonographers must be certified in the specialty or specialties in which they perform sonographic evaluations or must become certified before the next reaccreditation.
+If a sonographer is required to become certified in multiple specialties, the sonographer must obtain a minimum of 1 additional specialty certification per accreditation cycle.

 The following certifications are acceptable: